kevinzakka/pytorch-goodies/README.md

 #### SELU Initialization

 Again, this initialization is specifically derived for the SELU activation function.
 The authors use the `fan_in` strategy.
+They mention that there is no significant difference between sampling from a Gaussian, a truncated Gaussian or a Uniform distribution.

 ```python
 # selu init